Protein Cake Bars: White Chocolate Strawberry Cheesecake Bars

 It’s important to note, doing this will remove the cheesecake flavor from the recipe beyond the cream cheese on top.

 Speaking of extra sweetener, I’ve become an official fanboy of Swerve.
 They make both granular and powdered sugar substitutes that are calorie-free and amazing.
-I’ll spare you the details but if you want to read more, check out my Protein Donut Holes recipe.
+I’ll spare you the details but if you want to read more, check out my Chocolate Cake Protein Donut Holes or Low Carb Gingerbread Balls.

 Other options include the ol’ faithful stevia for baking or any calorie-free sugar substitute.